 I worked as a volunteer counsellor and suicide buddy with Lifeline while completing my studies.
 This experience highlighted the courage and the strength people show in seeking support at times of distress, anguish and crisis.
 The step of phoning was a key action in precipitating possibilities that had been hidden by emotions such as shame, guilt, hopelessness and anxiety.

 Volunteering offered valuable hours of listening and engaging with people.

 After graduation I worked as a teacher and a counsellor in varied social, cultural and geographic settings including various regions of Australia, Poland and Ireland.These experiences offered a wealth of learning that informs my philosophy of practice as a counsellor.

 Clients and associates have appraised that I respectfully gain the trust of the client and enable the consistent generation of useful outcomes.

 ‘I hold Madeleine’s approach to therapeutic care in the highest regard.
 Her work as head counsellor at St John’s Catholic school in Darwin was exemplary as was her understanding of cross cultural responsiveness.’

 Madeleine is registered with the Psychotherapy and Counselling Federation of Australia (PACFA Reg: Clinical).
-She is a member of the British Association for Counselling and Psychotherapy (BACP).

 Phone 0455 498 963